← All guides

 Pit temperature and timing

 Run the smoker at 225°F. Timing depends heavily on fillet thickness, generally 1.5 to 3 hours.
-Check early on a thinner tail-end piece since it will finish well before a thick center-cut fillet.
+Start checking a thinner tail-end piece since it will finish well before a thick center-cut fillet.
+Compare salmon with the other cuts on the meat smoking temperature chart.

 Wood pairing